 Note that this R-matrix is the inverse of the one in \cite{Murakami00a}.
 This implies the colored Jones polynomial of a knot $K$ here is the one of the mirror image $\overline{K}$ in \cite{Murakami00a}.
-This choice is more natural to \cite{YokotaPre} and Theorem \ref{thm}.
+This choice is natural to \cite{YokotaPre} and Theorem \ref{thm}.

 Let $K$ be the hyperbolic knot with a fixed diagram and $G$ be the diagram defined in Section \ref{ch21} with the orientation from $J$ to $I$.
-We assign 0 to one bounded region of $G$, and then assign variables $r_1,\ldots,r_m\in\{0,1,\ldots,N-1\}$ to the other bounded regions of $G$ and $r_{m+1}\in\{0,1,\ldots,N-1\}$ to the unbounded region.
-We assign variables to each sides according to the signed sum of variables of adjacent regions with orientations modulo $N$.
-(See Figure \ref{pic8} for an example.)
+We assign 0 to one bounded region of $G$, then assign variables $r_1,\ldots,r_m\in\{0,1,\ldots,N-1\}$ to the remaining bounded regions of $G$ and $r_{m+1}\in\{0,1,\ldots,N-1\}$ to the unbounded region.
+We assign variables to each side according to the signed sum of variables of adjacent regions with orientations modulo $N$ (see Figure \ref{pic8} for an example).

 For each non-trivalent vertex of $G$, we assign the R-matrix to the positive crossing and the inverse to the negative crossing.
 Then we apply the formal substitution (\ref{formalsubsti}) to each R-matrix and substitute $q^{r_n}$ to $w_n$ as below.
-In the substitution process, if $r_n=0$ then we put $w_n=1$.
+In the substitution process, if $r_n=0$, then we put $w_n=1$.
 Note that we apply the same R-matrix or its inverse in different forms according to the position of the collapsed horizontal edge.
-If none of the horizontal edges is collapsed in the octahedron, then we choose any formal substitution among the four possibilities.
+If none of the horizontal edges are collapsed in the octahedron, then we choose any formal substitution among the four possibilities.
 For positive crossings :

 { }

 { }

 { }